Mobile apps often promise to get you to study one of the several foreign tongues by spending a few minutes in a day.

 Or it cannot explain to you that the translation and interpretation are correct, but it is too informal or formal for the situation.

-Still, it is not something one can do exclusively with an android or iOS language learning app.
+Still, it is not something one can do exclusively with an Android or iOS language-learning app.

 3. It can create an inadequate sense of success

-The tools deployed to measure language proficiency are not similar to the actual tests conducted by various organizations to award official certification to successful candidates.
+The tools deployed to measure language proficiency are not similar to the tests conducted by various organizations to award official certification to successful candidates.

 The tasks you get are not overly complicated.